 Ever sent out a press release before?
 They’re so easy to publish…not.

-Today we’re joined by Ryan Mason, CEO and Publisher of Heliweb Magazine, to discuss tips and best practices about the materials that you send in to your trade magazine publishers – especially as they’re transitioning more and more of their content online and in digital formats.
+Today we’re joined by Ryan Mason, CEO and Publisher of Heliweb Magazine, to discuss tips and best practices about the materials that you send in to your trade magazine publisher – especially as they’re transitioning more and more of their content online and in digital formats.

 Industrial companies love their trade magazines; there’s no secret about that.
 So what are some ways to approach an editor or publisher to pitch content and make the entire process easier for them?